google/flatbuffers/docs/source/Schemas.md

 code, and packages in Java.
 You can use `.` to specify nested namespaces / packages.

+### Includes

+You can include other schemas files in your current one, e.g.:

+    include "mydefinitions.fbs"

+This makes it easier to refer to types defined elsewhere. `include` automatically ensures each file is parsed just once, even when referred to more than once.

+When using the `flatc` compiler to generate code for schema definitions, only definitions in the current file will be generated, not those from the included files (those you still generate separately).

 ### Root type

 This declares what you consider to be the root table (or struct) of the